London City Lionesses

-London City Lionesses is a professional women's association football club based in Dartford, England.
-The team competes in the Women's Championship, the second tier of English women's football.
+London City Lionesses is a professional women's association football club based in Bromley, England.
+The team competes in the Women's Super League, the first tier of English women's football.
 The club was founded in May 2019, as an independent breakaway club from Millwall Lionesses.

 History

 On 13 May 2019, a statement was released by Millwall F.C. announcing that the board of directors and senior management at the team's official women's affiliate, Millwall Lionesses, had declared their intentions to split from the club, becoming an independent entity and operating under a new name.
 The breakaway was already agreed in principle by the FA.
 The transfer of Millwall's Championship licence was officially approved by the FA on 29 June 2019.
-After only six league games, manager Chris Phillips was sacked with the team sitting fourth in the Championship.
+The newly-independent club's operations were funded from 2019 by blockchain entrepreneur Anthony Culligan and his wife Diane Culligan, with Diane serving as chairwoman and running the club's operations.

+The start of the 2022–23 season saw considerable optimism from club management after England's triumph in the 2022 Euros drove an increase in club season-ticket sales.
+The Lionesses hit challenges later that season, however, with their manager Melissa Phillips resigning in January 2023 to take an assistant manager role with Angel City FC, despite the club sitting in first place.
+In June 2023, all 20 of the club's players sent a collective message to owner Diane Culligan asking her to sell the club or raise additional investment, citing financial instability, a lack of players signed for the upcoming season and the lack of a permanent manager.
+On 15 December 2023, the Culligans sold the club to entrepreneur and Washington Spirit owner Michele Kang for an undisclosed price.